ibm-cloud-docs/cephaas/host_rename.md

 {: terraform}

 To rename the host, open and modify the `host_mapping` of the volume for the `ibm_sds_volume` resource in your `main.tf` file.

+After, run `terraform plan` and `terraform apply` to apply your changes

 You can modify only one parameter value at a time.
 {: note}